Eneroth3/sketchup-community-lib/README.md

 There are three ways to use this library for your own extensions.

-### Copy and paste code
+### Copy and Paste Code

 Ugly but straight forward.
-When just one method or two are needed this may be the most efficient approach
+When just one method or two are needed this may be the most efficient approach.

-### Manual install
+### Manual Installation

 Simple but tedious in the long run.